satya-arjunan/visocyteold/Documentation/release/Visocyte-5.6.0.md

 When creating a 2D plot of data and enabling log scaling on the left or right axis, a warning would appear if the plotted data had negative values explaining that the log of a negative value is undefined.
-ParaView now has an application setting to bypass the negative log axis warning by instead clipping the axis range to show only log-scaled positive values when log scaling is active.
+Visocyte now has an application setting to bypass the negative log axis warning by instead clipping the axis range to show only log-scaled positive values when log scaling is active.

 ## zSpace support

 zSpace devices are now configurable through a zSpace configuration file (.pvx).
-Examples of .pvx files are now located in the `Examples/VR` directory in the ParaView source directory.
+Examples of .pvx files are now located in the `Examples/VR` directory in the Visocyte source directory.
 Additionally, camera angles have been synchronized between the Visocyte client and zSpace screens.